ninja-1337/Personal-Blog/src/pages/blog/01-fork-me/index.md

 <br/>

-# Commit and push changes to the Blog entry by pressing the tick button
+# Commit and push changes to the Blog entry by adding a commit message and pressing the tick button

 <br/>